-Students should review the course withdrawal information contained in the Regis Academic Catalog.
+Undergraduate students who wish to withdraw for an individual course should review the course withdrawal information contained in the Academic Catalog.
 In addition, students should consult with their faculty advisor before making a final decision about withdrawing from a course.

 Students intending to withdraw from a course must complete a Regis Course Withdrawal Form and obtain all required signatures.